fieldtrip/website/development/wiki_banners.md

 # How to make Wiki banners

-As you will have noticed, there is a nice photo rotator at the top of the Fieldtrip website.
+As you will have noticed, there is a nice photo rotator at the top of the FieldTrip website.
 This page explains how to create them using Adobe Photoshop, and how to add them to the wiki.

 ## Making the file